The Blind Owl: Background

-The Blind Owl was written during the oppressive latter years of the rule of Reza Shah.
+The Blind Owl was written during the latter years of the rule of Reza Shah.
 It is believed that much of the novel had already been completed by 1930 while Hedayat was still a student in Paris.
 Hedayat was inspired by European literature and ideas, and challenged many traditional Iran conventions in the novel, a quality that has often marked him as the father of modernist Persian literature.
-It was originally published in a limited edition in Bombay, during Hedayat's two-year-long stay there in 1937, and stamped with "Not for sale or publication in Iran."
-The novel was not tolerated during Reza Shah's rule, probably due to its "pessimism which went counter to the Shah’s grandiloquent rhetoric of progress."
-After Reza Shah's abdication, it was serialised in the daily Iran, and had an immediate and forceful effect.
-It was later banned, reportedly because it led readers towards suicide.

 Plot

 The novel tells the story of an unnamed pen case painter, who, while in despair after losing a mysterious lover, addresses his morbid confessions to a shadow on his wall that looks like an owl.
 He sees in his macabre, feverish nightmares that "the presence of death annihilates all that is imaginary".
 Death hangs over the narrator, who claims that "[w]e are the offspring of death and death delivers us from the tantalizing, fraudulent attractions of life" and that, "[t]hroughout our lives, the finger of death points at us."
 The novel is in two parts.
 The first is a surrealist, dreamlike narrative of the opium-addicted narrator, the woman he both loves and loathes, and a cackling, turban-wearing old man.
 The second part retells that story in a more realistic tone, and includes details that appear to contradict the first part.